 A single parent with two young children returns to school to further their education.
 The parent is taking control of their family’s future, this is their Recovery.

-A soldier asks for help with his PTSD.
+Accepting treatment for addiction is an opportunity for survival.
+A soldier asks for help with PTSD.
 Asking for help pulls the soldier into the light and away from the darkness.
+Leaving an abusive relationship starts a journey to self worth.
 Recovery isn’t always about physical healing.
 Taking control and seeking treatment for Psychological injuries is Recovery.

 Often Recovery can be complicated to define.
 Sometimes the scope of a trauma can be complicated.
 When an injury has several different symptoms, Recovery of each symptom would differ.